kyma-project/telemetry-manager/docs/user/03-traces.md

   - providers:
     - name: "kyma-traces"
 ```
-It configures all Istio proxies with the `kyma-traces` extension provider, which by default, reports span data to the trace gateway of the telemetry module.

-Be aware that by default, the sampling rate is configured to 1 percent.
+By default, the sampling rate is configured to 1 percent.
 That means that only 1 trace out of 100 traces is reported to the trace gateway, and all others are dropped.
-Hereby, the sampling decision itself gets propagated as part of the [trace context](https://www.w3.org/TR/trace-context/#sampled-flag) so that either all involved components are reporting the span data of a trace or none.
+Hereby, the sampling decision itself is propagated as part of the [trace context](https://www.w3.org/TR/trace-context/#sampled-flag) so that either all involved components are reporting the span data of a trace, or none.
 Increasing the sampling rate results in much higher network utilization in the cluster and also increases the amount of data sent to your tracing backend.
 Usually, a very low percentage of around 5% is used in a production setup to reduce costs and performance impacts.

-To configure an "always-on" sampling, you need to configure a sampling rate of 100% by:
+To configure an "always-on" sampling, configure a sampling rate of 100%:
 ```yaml
 apiVersion: telemetry.istio.io/v1alpha1
 kind: Telemetry